Frosty-Media/frosty-media/README.md

 Frosty Media (License Manager)
 ============

 The core functionallity that manages all Frosty.Media licenses, settings, auto-updates and notifications.
+It's a required plugin for any purchases made on [Frosty Media](http://frosty.media).

 ### Usage